 The University requires investigators to possess additional specific qualifications to serve in one of the two key Human Research roles outlined above.
 Additional qualifications may apply depending on the Department or School.
-[Go to https://research.rutgers.edu/node/1366 to learn more.
+Click on this link, Research Roles, to learn more.

 - Key Study Personnel listed in the IRB application, are individuals, qualified by training and experience, and who are directly involved in conducting the research with human subjects by interacting or intervening for research purposes, including participating in the consent process by either leading it or contributing to it; or who are directly involved with recording or handling identifiable private information, related to those subjects for the purpose of conducting the research. - Faculty Advisor and Student Research Research conducted by students should be appropriate to their educational level and commensurate with their training.
 Undergraduates may serve on a research project, but not as the principal investigator.
 Graduate students may serve as principal investigators if the Department/School permits them to do so (and the IRB approves).
 If a graduate student is designated as the PI, additional responsibilities accrue to them, including obtaining a fulltime Rutgers faculty member to serve as their advisor and co-investigator on the proposed Human Research.
-For more information about student responsibilities in Human Research or the role and responsibilities of the Faculty Advisor at https://research.rutgers.edu/node/1366.
+Click on this link, Research Roles., to learn more information about student responsibilities in Human Research or the role and responsibilities of the Faculty Advisor.